 Pediatric dental services can offer you something that you just can’t get from a general dentist.
 Pediatric dentists are specialists that are dedicated to the oral health of infants, children, adolescents and patients with special needs.
 The following pediatric dental services are available at Hardy Pediatric Dentistry & Orthodontics.

 Dr. Nam is happy to offer the best of what’s new in dental technology with laser dentistry.
 Dr. Nam is currently the only dentist in Colorado we are aware of that can offer you this high-tech laser treatment.
 Laser dentistry is accomplishing what dentists (and scientists) have been working hard to accomplish for years — making a cavity procedure drill-free and shot-free.
 Laser dentistry also offers treatment for canker sores and tongue and lip ties (frenectomies).

 Children need x-rays more often than adults because of how quickly their mouths grow and change.
 The American Academy of Pediatric Dentistry recommends x-ray examinations every 6 months for children with a high risk of tooth decay.
 We use digital radiography which is not only faster at collecting images, but safer.
 Digital x-rays use approximately 1/4 the radiation of the traditional dental x-rays.

 Tooth colored fillings are used to restore front or back teeth or where cosmetic appearance is important.
 Composites are used to repair fractured teeth and/or areas of decay.
 The shade of the composite restorative material is matched as closely as possible to the color of the natural teeth.

 Dental Cleaning (Prophylaxis)

-Fluoride, according to the American Dental Association (ADA), is one of the key reasons that tooth decay over the last several years has been significantly reduced.
+According to the American Dental Association (ADA), fluoride is one of the key reasons that tooth decay over the last several years has been significantly reduced.
 The use of fluoride is important for both children and adults in the fight against cavities and tooth decay.

 Extractions (Tooth Removal)